-Zip Card offices are located in Student Union 106, Simmons Hall 103 and in the Summit College atrium which is located on the 3rd floor of the Polsky Building.
+Zip Card offices are located in Simmons Hall 103 and in the Summit College atrium which is located on the 3rd floor of the Polsky Building.
 For office hours or other questions, call 330-972-5637 or email firstname.lastname@example.org or visit the website at. http://www.uakron.edu/zipcard/

 In order to access many UA buildings on campus which do not use Zip Card access, you will need to complete a key card to request a key.
 Your department chair will need to sign the form along with other appropriate approval signatures.
 You must have a valid Zip Card for identification purposes in order to pick up your key(s).
 Key Cards are available through Locking Systems or from your department.

 The University of Akron is committed to an environment free of harassment and discrimination.
-Learning, Development & Communication Services provides Sexual Harassment and Discrimination Prevention Training Seminars for all employees.
+The Equal Employment Opportunity (EEO) office provides Sexual Harassment and Discrimination Prevention Training Seminars for all employees.
 These are mandatory for ALL EMPLOYEES at The University of Akron (full-time and part-time faculty, contract professionals, full-time and part-time staff, and graduate assistants.)
-Visit http://www.uakron.edu/seminars/ to register for a session, or contact Human Resources at 330-972-6583 or e-mail email@example.com with registration or attendance questions.
-Note that to register online for a seminar, you will need to have a UAnet ID.
+Visit http://www.uakron.edu/seminars/ to register for a classroom session which are offered on a quarterly bhasis throughout the year, or contact Human Resources at 330-972-7300 or e-mail email@example.com with registration or attendance questions.
+Note: to register online for a seminar, you will need to have a UAnet ID.

 Center for Child Development – Childcare Services: 330-972-8210